wmwxwa/tyk-docs/tyk-docs/content/product-stack/tyk-gateway/middleware/validate-request-tyk-classic.md

                             "type": "string",
                             "description": "The person's last name"
                         }
+                    }
                 },
                 "error_response_code": 422
             }
-            }
         ]
     }
 }
 ```

-In this example the Validate JSON middleware has been configured for HTTP `POST` requests to the `/register` endpoint.
+In this example the Validate JSON middleware has been configured for requests to the `POST /register` endpoint.
 For any call made to this endpoint, Tyk will compare the request body with the schema and, if it does not match, the request will be rejected with the error code `HTTP 422 Unprocessable Entity`.

 {{< note success >}}

 **Note**

-JSON Schema `draft-04` is required.
-If you don't specify a schema, `draft-04` is used.
-Using another version will return an `unsupported schema error, unable to validate` error.
+The Validate JSON middleware supports JSON Schema `draft-04`.
+Using another version will return an `unsupported schema error, unable to validate` error in the Tyk Gateway logs.

 {{< /note >}}

 ## Configuring the middleware in the API Designer

-You can use the API Designer in the Tyk Dashboard to configure the internal endpoint middleware for your Tyk Classic API by following these steps.
+You can use the API Designer in the Tyk Dashboard to configure the request validation middleware for your Tyk Classic API by following these steps.

 #### Step 1: Add an endpoint for the path and select the plugin
 From the **Endpoint Designer** add an endpoint that matches the path for which you want to allow access.
 Select the **Validate JSON** plugin.